Electroweak, QCD and flavour physics studies with ATLAS data from Run 2 of the LHC: Measurements of fundamental parameters of the SM

 In LHC Drell--Yan $Z$ production, QCD initial-state radiation leads to the recoil of the $Z$ boson which acquires non-zero transverse momentum.
-The ATLAS Run~1 $\sqrt{s} = 8$~\TeV data sample was used to determine $\alphas$ from the low-momentum Sudakov region~\cite{Sudakov:1954sw} of the \pt\ distribution of $Z$ bosons~\cite{STDM-2023-01} (see Figure~\ref{fig:alphas}(a)) as measured in~\cite{STDM-2018-05} (see Section~\ref{sec:DY2D}).
-Determining the cross-sections in the full phase space, allows comparison to predictions at the unprecedented order of N$^3$LO in the strong coupling and at approximate N$^4$LL calculated with DYTurbo~\cite{Camarda:2019zyx}, using the approximate N$^3$LO MSHT20 PDF set~\cite{McGowan:2022nag}.
-The parameter $\alphas$ is extracted via a $\chi^2$ fit to the measured double-differential $\pt$--$y$ distribution of the $Z$ boson.
-Figure~\ref{fig:alphas}(a), shows the post-fit ratios of the double-differential cross-sections to predictions.
-The resulting value is $\alphas(m_Z) = 0.1183 \pm 0.0009$, where the largest contributions to the uncertainty are from experimental effects, PDFs, residual theory uncertainties from scale choices and heavy-quark contributions.
-Figure~\ref{fig:alphas}(b) presents this result together with other determinations of $\alphas$.
+The ATLAS Run~1 $\sqrt{s} = 8$~\TeV data sample is used to determine $\alphas$ from the low-momentum Sudakov region~\cite{Sudakov:1954sw} of the \pt\ distribution of $Z$ bosons~\cite{STDM-2023-01} (see Figure~\ref{fig:alphas}(a)) as measured in~\cite{STDM-2018-05} (see Section~\ref{sec:DY2D}).
+Determining the cross-sections in the full phase space~\cite{STDM-2018-05}, allows comparison to a prediction at N$^3$LO and approximate N$^4$LL accuracy in QCD calculated with DYTurbo~\cite{Camarda_2020, Camarda_2021}, using the approximate N$^3$LO MSHT20 PDF set~\cite{McGowan:2022nag}.
+QED ISR corrections are evaluated at LL accuracy with \pythiaeight\ using the AZ tune.
+The parameter $\alphas$ is extracted via a $\chi^2$ fit to the measured double-differential $\pt$--$y$ distribution of the $Z$ boson, using 72 bins in $|y|<3.6$ and $\pt < 29$~GeV.
+The fit directly includes only experimental and MSHT20aN$^3$LO PDF uncertainties (applying Hessian profiling) and two non-perturbative form factors.
+All other theory uncertainties are conservatively assessed via sequential fits with varied inputs.
+They include the QCD scale choice, matching to fixed order, the non-perturbative model, higher-order QED ISR, the approximate 4-loop calculation and the effects of heavy-quark masses and thresholds.
+Figure~\ref{fig:alphas}(a), shows the post-fit ratios of the double-differential cross-sections to the predictions.
+The resulting value is $\alphas(m_Z) = 0.1183 \pm 0.0009$, where the largest contributions to the uncertainty are from experimental effects, PDFs, scale choices and heavy quarks.
+The result demonstrates the running of $\alphas$ in a single analysis, in contrast to almost all other $\alphas$ measurements which target one particular scale.
+A conservative estimate of the residual PDF model dependence is derived by repeating the $\alphas$ extraction at a lower QCD order using different NNLO PDF sets, resulting in a spread of $\alphas$ comparable to the total uncertainty on the original measurement.
+Figure~\ref{fig:alphas}(b) presents the new $\alphas$ measurement together with other determinations of $\alphas$.
 This result is the most precise experimental determination of $\alphas(m_Z)$ achieved so far.